-The Student Health Center provides a wide variety of services similar to any family practice office, including care for respiratory problems, sports medicine, injuries, women's and men's health issues, dermatology, etc. The Student Health Center also administers the immunization and travel medicine programs.
+The Student Health Center is located on the Malibu campus at the northwest corner of the Rho parking lot on Towers Road.
+The center provides a wide variety of services similar to any family practice office, including care for respiratory problems, sports medicine, injuries, women's and men's health issues, dermatology, etc. The center also administers immunization and travel medicine programs.
+All information reported at the center is confidential and kept as part of students' health records.
+The Health Insurance Portability and Accountability Act (HIPAA) protects disclosure of health information.